scoconno/scoconno.github.io/Teaching/Intro/0/Instructions.md

 ### Course Location

 This course is administered through Blackboard.
 You will find all course documents, quizzes, assignments, grades, and messages in the Blackboard site.
-You can also access the documents on my website [here.](http:\\scoconno.github.io/Teaching/Intro/).
-Not everything is contained on my site, so it's important that you navigate through the course by using Blackboard.
+You can also access the some documents, but not the quizzes, on my website [here.](http:\\scoconno.github.io/Teaching/Intro/) Not everything is contained on my site, so it's important that you navigate through the course by using Blackboard.

 ### Syllabus